By Fletcher Day

 The new protocol specifies that both parties are encouraged to provide early disclosure of documents.
 This, however, is not at odds with the procedure laid down in the existing preamble to the protocols, nor is the attempt to settle the matter by using alternative dispute resolution.

-A warning.
 The consequence of not following the debt recovery protocol

 If you do not follow the new debt recovery protocol, and you are successful in reclaiming the debt, you may not be awarded costs by the court in relation to any legal action taken following the introduction of the new protocol.
 In the case of debts over £10,000.00, this of course could eat into any award that the court may make, and make the chasing of debts uneconomic.

 The lesson of to be learnt by the introduction of the new debt recovery protocol is clear.
 Failure to follow the specifics of the protocol in pursuing your claim could put the recovery of your legal costs in serious jeopardy.